As a result of the extensive use of asbestos as a building material, asbestos is frequently found within many existing workplaces.

 Who will deal with asbestos issues in the Council?

-The Environmental Protection Team address asbestos issues for all commercial and industrial premises where no one is working, i.e. abandoned & derelict premises.
-Environmental Protection will locate an owner and then serve an abatement notice on the owner to get any material containing asbestos cleaned up and disposed of correctly.
+The Environmental Safety & Health team investigate asbestos issues for commercial and industrial premises, including premises where no one is working, i.e. abandoned & derelict premises.
+Where asbestos is considered to pose a risk to public health, Environmental Safety & Health will seek ownership details and may serve an abatement notice on the owner to require any material containing asbestos to be cleaned up and disposed of correctly.

 If you live in a council housing and are concerned, you should report it to council housing.